Remember to wear a Helmet EVERY time you ride!

 Bike Smart from the Start...wear a Helmet

-In Pennsylvanian law says that everyone under age 12 must wear a helmet.
+The Pennsylvanian law states that everyone under age 12 must wear a helmet, applying to children operating bicycles and to children who are passengers in a restraining seat or trailer.
 It is very important for people over age 12 to also wear a helmet.
 Wearing a helmet makes it easier for others to see you.
 Be a good example to other bike riders by wearing your helmet each you ride.

 Each year, bicycle crashes kill about 900 people;